Introduction

 Lavezzi island

-The Lavezzi island is one of the most beautiful secluded and untouched islands we have ever visited.
-We will even be writing a complete guide about them as the Lavezzi Islands are a protected marine paradise without any infrastructure
+The Lavezzi island is one of the most beautiful, secluded, and untouched islands we have ever visited.
+We even wrote a complete guide about them as the Lavezzi Islands are a protected marine paradise without any infrastructure

 To reach the island, you need to take a boat tour from Bonifacio’s port.
 We recommend going with SPMB Promenades en Mer.
 But be sure to be in advance as boats are going once at full capacity.

-The Lavezzi islands are granite islets featuring crystal-clear waters, secluded beaches, and excellent snorkeling opportunities.
+The Lavezzi Islands are granite islets featuring crystal-clear waters, secluded beaches, and excellent snorkeling.

 Cavallo – The “Island of Billionaires”